Warm bulbs, cool bulbs & everything in between…

 BTW, that’s a generalization based on experience, just like most men don’t like to paint wood, whereas many women already have their paint roller wet!

-For a room like this bathroom (below), a cool light/slightly higher KELVINS will help the blue paint colour look crisp and fresh.
+For a room like this bathroom (below), a cool light/slightly higher KELVINS will help the blue paint color look crisp and fresh.
 However, this same bulb could make the warm white trim look a bit dingy.
 It’s a balancing act!

 Personally, I think 4300-5000K is damn cold (particularly 5000K).
 If you choose bulbs in this range, you’re looking at a cold blue-white light that is MOST similar to a clear, bright, north-facing day, (wearing blue-tinted glasses).
 The closer you are to 4000K the more neutral/less blue the light will be, the closer you are to 5000K, the cooler or bluer the light will be.

-WARM PAINT COLOURS & 4300K-5000K BULBS
+WARM PAINT COLORS & 4300K-5000K BULBS

-- You may find that using higher Kelvins in the bathroom*, can cast a GREEN glow onto your skin – which is great if you’re Shrek.
+• You may find that using higher Kelvins in the bathroom*, can cast a GREEN glow onto your skin – which is great if you’re Shrek.

 *I DO understand that for those who need to see better, a brighter cooler bulb can be helpful.
-But if you wonder why your cream-coloured walls look a little peaked and your face looks a tinge green, well, now you know why.
+But if you wonder why your cream-colored walls look a little peaked and your face looks a tinge green, well, now you know why.

-COOL PAINT COLOURS & 4300K-5000K BULBS
+COOL PAINT COLORS & 4300K-5000K BULBS

 5100K+